2027 수특 영독연 1강 변형문제 (1-6번)

 Exercise 1 감정 표현의 맥락성

-Research on the universality of facial expressions suggests that the socialization of affect involves interactions between situational variables ____ a finite repertoire of human emotions whose meanings are at least roughly synonymous among all members of the species.
+Research on the universality of facial expressions suggests that the socialization of affect involves interactions between situational variables and a finite repertoire of human emotions whose meanings ____ at least roughly synonymous among all members of the species.

-The fact that it is possible to construct a list of "basic," universally recognizable emotions derives not only from a ____ repertoire of facial expressions, but perhaps more fundamentally from a larger set of human expressive behaviors, including laughter and crying as well as bodily movements and postures.
+The fact that it is possible to construct a list of "basic," universally recognizable emotions derives not only from a species-specific repertoire of facial ____ but perhaps more fundamentally from a larger set of human expressive behaviors, including laughter and crying as well as bodily movements and postures.

 Exercise 2 검색 환경 변경의 유용성에 대한 의문

-Similarly, a large-scale analysis of query logs revealed that when people repeat queries they are significantly less likely to ____ on a result they've clicked before if the result's rank has changed, and significantly slower to click when they do.
+Similarly, a large-scale analysis of query logs revealed that when people repeat queries they are significantly less likely to click on a result they've ____ before if the result's rank has changed, and significantly slower to click when they do.

 Exercise 3 인터페이스 은유

-____ desktop image certainly is appropriate for that setting.
+The ____ image certainly is appropriate for that setting.

 Exercise 4 뉴스 프레임이 시민들의 의견에 미치는 영향